-Besides, you may submit the application form at any Registration of Persons (ROP) Office or by email to [email protected] If the application is approved, arrangements will be made to replace your identity card at a fee of HK$460.
-Such application will only be processed by ROP Offices.
-The Smart Identity Card Replacement Centres will not process such applications.
+Besides, you may submit the application form at any Registration of Persons (ROP) Office or by email to firstname.lastname@example.org.
+If the application is approved, arrangements will be made to replace your identity card at a fee of HK$460.
+ROP Offices will only process such claims.
+The Smart Identity Card Replacement Centres will not process such requests.

 Can I replace my existing Hong Kong identity card before my scheduled replacement period?

-You can make use of the online appointment booking system i.e. www.gov.hk/newicbooking or the Immigration Department Mobile Application for making appointment and pre-fill application forms in order to enjoy a faster process of registration at the replacement centres.
+You can make use of the online appointment booking system, i.e. www.gov.hk/newicbooking or the Immigration Department Mobile Application, for making an appointment and pre-fill application forms to enjoy a faster process of registration at the replacement centers.

-If you are unable to collect your HKICs in person, you can give authorisation in writing to representatives (aged 18 or above) to collect your HKICs on your behalf.
+If you are unable to collect your HKICs in person, you can give authorization in writing to representatives (aged 18 or above) to manage your HKICs on your behalf.

 How much does it cost to replace my existing Hong Kong identity card with the new smart card?

 New smart Hong Kong Identity Cards issued under the Replacement Exercise are free of charge.

 What happens if I fail to replace my Hong Kong identity card during the designated period?